 How Does the LEV Indicator Work?

 Our LEV Airflow Indicator monitors the static pressure in the extract duct.

 The sample tube from the indicator is fitted to the extract duct, close to the point of extract.
 This should be done using an extended grommet or tapped hose tail.

 After the airflow indictor is installed using the provided magnetic actuator, calibration will take under 10 seconds.

 The indictor samples the negative static pressure in the duct every 15 seconds.
 The display will update accordingly.

 The lev indictor will show the static pressure in the duct is safe and the airflow is adequate.
 This will display an arrow continuously moving forward.

 If the negative static pressure within the duct drops by more than 20%, the air flow indictor recognises this as an unsafe condition.
 This triggers a series of LED flashes below the chevron display, after which the display flashes a cross symbol.

 Guidance On Calibrating

-When installing, our Air Flow indicator will be uniquely calibrated to the airflow of the LEV system they are being fitted to.
-It is important that the LEV system in question is working correctly to ensure correct calibration.
-Therefore, the best and safest time to install our LEV air flow indicator is soon after an LEV assessment has been conducted showing the LEV system is in full working order. learn more about us, hsg258
+Once installed, the chevron air flow indicator will be uniquely calibrated to the air flow of the LEV system.
+Therefore, it is important that the LEV system is working correctly to ensure correct calibration.
+As a result, the best and safest time to install the LEV air flow indicator is after an LEV assessment has been conducted.
+The assessment should show the LEV system is in full working order.